mar-dav/Flask/README.md

 flask_main.py (All api calls are in this file)
   i. btccost & ethcost (requests.get method)
   ii. index.html (‘/’) calls btccost and ethcost iii. login.html (‘/login’) post/get api call.
-Requestinglogin.html via get
-will return nologin.html which is a custom 404 page made.
+  Requesting login.html via get will return nologin.html which is a custom 404 page made.
 Requesting login.html via post will call select statements for my sqlite database to validate the username and password.
 There's a conditional on dashboard.html

 iv.
 Dashboard (‘/dashboard’) Post/Get calls.
-If websiterequested by get then return nologin.html, but if not return dashboard.html
+If website requested by get then return nologin.html, but if not return dashboard.html

 v.
 Games (‘/games’).
 Connect to the sqlite database and store it in games and the sql table to games.html to be processed and displayed Games.html has a for loop which runs via the python interpreter vi.
-Newlist (‘/newlist’) page to create a new listingto post an item.
+Newlist (‘/newlist’) page to create a new listing to post an item.
 Uses the games table to generate radio buttons so the user can select which game he wants.